papivot/pace-docs/PKS Workload Deployment using Helm.md

 where `grafanaconfigmap.yaml` contains the above yaml data.

 Use `helm search` and `helm inspect` to get details on the Grafana charts.
+Use the following to deploy the chart -

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM5ODY4ODE0MSwtMTE1NDg0Njk2NCwtMT
+eyJoaXN0b3J5IjpbLTE0MzQ5ODk5MjYsLTExNTQ4NDY5NjQsLT
-MwMjczODg5LDc2MTEzNjQzMiwtMTg4MzgxNDY4Myw5MzA4MDYw
+EzMDI3Mzg4OSw3NjExMzY0MzIsLTE4ODM4MTQ2ODMsOTMwODA2
-MTVdfQ==
+MDE1XX0=
 -->